 Lamar is a closed campus.
 Consequently, students may not leave campus during the instructional day for any reason without prior approval.

-Students may order from food deliver services.
-Orders must be delivered to the transit center between 11:45 and 12:30.
+Students may order from food delivery services or have food delivered by parents.
+Orders must be delivered to the transit center between 11:30 and 12:30.
 Students may not leave class early to pick up their delivery.
 Students may not be late to class because their delivery was late.

-No Deliveries
+No Special Deliveries